soaresa/stream-cli/README.md

 ## Usage

-Stream CLI provides two main commands:
+Stream CLI provides three main commands:

 - **`stream`**: Automate your trading strategy by scheduling trades.
 - **`summary`**: Generate a summary report of all stream transactions.